hoangsvit/eplus.dev/cm7fz3ztk000009jjf6vk1vzy.md

 mvn compile
 ```

-8. In the Cloud console go to **Artifact Registry &gt; Repositories**.
+8. In the Cloud console go to **Artifact Registry > Repositories**.
 Click into `maven-central-cache` and check that the binary artifacts cached there:

 ![Artifact Registry Repository Details](https://cdn.qwiklabs.com/T0QYXvzst75KKBFe397u5cBGP2iQOFyHwxI%2BztCnmaI%3D align="left")